 North-western Namibia’s rich and diverse wildlife was almost lost in the early 1980s to massive commercial poaching, illegal subsistence hunting and severe drought.
 Only remnant populations of black rhino, desert adapted elephant and most other species remained when the first community-based conservation efforts started in 1983.
+Another long-term drought is just ending, with huge domestic stock and wildlife losses, animals dying of starvation.
+Enough wildlife has survived for numbers to recover rapidly.

 Now, after more than two decades of virtually no illegal hunting, Namibia, like its neighbors, is experiencing elephant poaching in the north-eastern Zambezi region and rhino poaching in the north-west.
 This is being fueled by a voracious Asian market for ivory and horn at soaring prices per kilo.